YSOVAR/PAIRITEL/PAIRITEL_README.txt

 Run 'pairitel_pyraf_3.py' in the pyraf shell.

 This script performs the psf photometry for all other images, using the master source list derived from the master image.
+After doing this, blink all final psf fits in ds9 and see if everything looks good.
+Also blink all .sub.2.fits files; those are the files in which all found sources are subtracted, and those files should not have huge holes in them.
+If there are files in which no stars were subtracted or weird stuff happened, try a smaller radius for input_info.psfcleaningradius.

 Step 7